web3j/eea-sample-project/README.md

 ## Functionality
 This application demonstrates a number of core features of web3j and Ethereum through Pantheon nodes:

-1. Connecting to a Pantheon the Ethereum network
+1. Connecting to two Pantheon nodes with private transaction support;
-2. Loading an Ethereum wallet file
+2. Loading the credentials associated with those nodes;
-3. Deploying a private token to the network
+3. Deploying a private token to the network;
-4. Transferring tokens privately between parties on the network
+4. Transferring tokens privately between parties on the network;
-5. Viewing events from the point of view of different parties on the network
+5. Viewing the state of the contract from the points of view of different nodes;

 ## Getting Started